irisda/ingenious_build/README.md

 # automate the purchase flow using WebdriverIO
 Automated test framework for the Sauce Demo website (https://www.saucedemo.com/) to automate the purchase flow using WebdriverIO.

-This repository will contain the solution for the second task.

 Before trying to run the test cases you need to setup your envirment first Steps to do so: